Battlefield Tours

 The battlefields of the Netherlands

 The liberation of The Netherlands took many months and many battles.
-British, American, Canadian and Polish fought long and hard from town to town and city to city.
+British, American, Canadian and Polish troops fought long and hard from town to town and city to city.
 Contact me to visit the places you are interested in, the museums and cemeteries, memorials and battle sites that are now often forgotten.

 STORIES FROM THE ROAD